Finding missing or moved photos

 searching for and the rest

 will be automatically found.
-Unfortunately, the same is very often not
+Unfortunately, the same is not

 case when the missing photos are spread around multiple folders.
 It's